-What impacts my home &/or contents premium?
+What impacts my home and/or contents premium?

 When insuring your home and/or contents, we ask several questions to help you determine the cover you need and the associated premium.
 Some of the key pieces of information that impact your premium are listed below.

-The Sum Insured is the most you can claim for any one event unless otherwise stated in your relevant policy document.
+The sum insured is the most you can claim for any one event unless otherwise stated in your relevant policy document.
 Often, the extra bit of cover you could need, may not significantly increase your premium.
 You should make sure it’s up-to-date and will sufficiently cover the rebuild of your home and/or replacement of your contents.

 Certain areas with higher instances of theft and/or vandalism can also have an impact on premiums.